40-Minute Lemony Red Lentil Soup

 An overhead shot shows prepped vegetables, spices, and split red lentils.

 I finally caught a case of covid about 2 weeks ago and it knocked me out.
 I basically ate bread for a week straight and felt pretty crummy for 10 days or so.
-When I finally started feeling better and more like myself, I was craving simple, nourishing food A lemony red lentil soup with lots of pantry-friendly ingredients and some baby spinach fit the bill.
+When I finally started feeling better and more like myself, I was craving simple, nourishing food A lemony vegan lentil soup with lots of pantry-friendly ingredients and some baby spinach fit the bill.
 I love that this hearty one-pot meal comes together in about 40 minutes on the stovetop thanks in part to the quick-cooking nature of split red lentils.
 The texture gets nice and silky as the lentils cook down.

 I have you make up a spice blend first.
 The blend makes enough for 2 batches of soup, and is also lovely on roasted veggies.
 Aside from that, this is a pretty simple affair featuring traditional soup-making methods.
 Sauté the base vegetables for a full 10 minutes to get the flavour developed, add garlic, spices and lemon zest.
 Then go in with the red split lentils and vegetable stock.
 We let it simmer away until the lentils are getting mushy, about 10 minutes.
 Then we go in with Tamari, salt, pepper, baby spinach, and fresh lemon juice.
 Pretty easy and very flavourful.